bayners123/bayners123/README.md

 * Bigger slider buttons
 * More news
 * __Shuffle order of mobile tabs so that it's like a slider?
 Woah....__
+* Make menubar only appear when you're sliding up
+* Animate appearance of tabs